ktagilbert/katalog/_posts/2016-08-28-project-year-of-knitting.markdown

 - I'll need to learn how to do trinity or blackberry stitch
 - Needles: US 9 - 5.5 mm circular needles (73.5 cm long)
 - [This pattern from ravelry](http://www.ravelry.com/patterns/library/speckled-shrug)

+My first step is to finish my headband this weekend (stay tuned for pictures!) and then I'm going to tackle that Jasmine Scarf.
+I'm excited to get started!